mrismanaziz/Reforestation/README.md

-## What do you do on a remote island?
-Try and find the TV island it belongs to.
+## Remember, the best angle to approach a problem from is the "try" angle.